Yashwanth18/RAFT/README.md

         1. run the script with title - "Raft_server.sh" as:
         2. ./Raft_server.sh [server ID] [repeat([peer ID])] [server role]
 * ./Raft-server.sh 36 37 38 39 40 1,
 > this command refers to a 5 server network, where 36 is the node id of the server, and 37, 38, 39, 40 are the node ids of the peers in the network.
-1 is the server role.
 Server role parameter accepts three types of roles: 0 - Follower, 1 - Candidate and 2- Leader

 Client: